SMAC-Group/course_intro_statistics/slides/chapter4_02.md

 # Filter observations

 You can subset observations based on logical statements.
-Let's consider that we want to extract all countries that are member of the EU from this dataset.
+Suppose that we want to extract all countries that are members of the EU from this dataset.

 ```r